Availability Demands of Our Always-on World

 - Data is not typically backed up continuously, but instead asynchronously, based on a schedule.
 This means that when the DR site is turned up, operations resume from the point of the last data back.
 So if, for example, your back-up is every 6 hours, the maximum period of data loss could be 6 hours.

-While traditional DR solutions can provide long distance geographic separation for protection, that protection does incur a period of downtime, and some level of data loss.
+While a traditional DR solution can provide long distance geographic separation for protection, that protection does incur a period of downtime, and some level of data loss.

 Metro-Wide Availability Protection Prevents Downtime and Data Loss